ae.files

 __init__(file_path, **kwargs)[source]

-initialize registered file_obj instance.
+initialize the registered file instance.

 Parameters: